the1lab/1lab/src/Cat/Diagram/Monad/Relative.lagda.md

 # Algebras over a relative extension system {defines=relative-extension-algebra}

-A **relative extension algebra** over $E$ is the relative extension system analog of a [[algebra over a monad]].
+A **relative extension algebra** over $E$ is the relative extension system analog of an [[algebra over a monad]].
 Following the general theme of extension operations, a relative extension algebra on $X : \cC$ is given by an operation $\nu : \cC(F(A), X) \to \cC(M(A), X)$.
 Intuitively, this operation lets us "evaluate" any $M$, so long as the codomain of the